Skip Navigation

 • Gustav Adolfstorg, near the Kungsträdgården metro station, is a public square which has the Royal Opera House where ballet and opera performances are given.
 Also, facing the Opera house is the Dance Museum which exhibits dance costumes and forms of dances as well as gives free performances and sample courses.
 Also, the Ministry of Foreign Affairs and Ministry of Defence are located on this square.

-• Sergelstorg may well be one of the most famous landmarks of Stockholm as it marks the center of the town, with a huge pedestrian public space that is used for meetings, celebrations and christmas markets.
+• Sergelstorg may well be one of the most famous landmarks of Stockholm as it marks the centre of the town, with a huge pedestrian public space that is used for meetings, celebrations and christmas markets.
 It is also literally the hub of the metro as the underground trains start and end here at T-Centralen.
 The Kulturhuset overlooks the square and the many roads branch off to various parts of the city.

 • Hotorget is a popular market square, leading away from Sergelstorg, that is a fruit and vegetable market during the day and also a flea market on Sundays.
 The square is overlooked by the Royal Concert Hall, Filmstaden Sergel and the Hötorgshallen food market.

-• Lidingö: At the other end of the red line, one can reach the island of Lidingö using the special train, Lidingöbanan, or walking over the bridge from Ropsten.
+• Lidingö - At the other end of the red line, one can reach the island of Lidingö using the special train, Lidingöbanan, or walking over the bridge from Ropsten.
 This area is a place worth visiting for its large woody areas and it is nice to take a bus that takes one around the island.

 • Of special interest within this island are the Raoul Wallenberg monument in front of the commune hall.
 Raoul Wallenberg was born in Lidingo though his childhood home was destroyed by fire in the 1930's.